gvwilson/sensibleadventures/iffy/iffy.md

 ## Chapter 4

 Her tears eventually stopped, as tears always do.
-After allowing her foster mother one last hug,
+After one last hug from her foster mother,
 Iffy left Aunt Naggie in the galley and sat on the thwart at the *Guinevere*'s stern, gray thoughts chasing each other aimlessly in her head.
-She half-hoped that Wales would sit with her so that she could be curt with him, but instead he disappeared into his cabin, ignoring Uncle Jack's angry questions about what the hell a civilian was doing with a bomb in his affin' luggage.
+She half-hoped that Wales would sit beside her so that she could be curt to him, but instead he disappeared into his cabin, ignoring Uncle Jack's angry questions about what the hell a civilian was doing with a bomb in his affin' luggage.